 Michael Bowes QC is highly regarded as an expert in civil and criminal “cross-over” work.
-He is praised as “one of the few specialist criminal practitioners in this area” (Legal 500 2015).
-Michael is a Deputy High Court Judge (Queen’s Bench Division), a Recorder and is a joint head of Outer Temple Chambers.
+He is described as “…one of the go-to barristers in England for a corporate crisis.
+He has a very practical approach to solving some of the more complicated problems.”
+“A great crossover practitioner from the Criminal Bar.”
+Financial Services, Chambers and Partners 2020.
+Michael is a Deputy High Court Judge (Queen’s Bench Division) and a Recorder.
 He was elected as a Bencher of Middle Temple in 2007.

 Michael acts for overseas regulators and is instructed in overseas cases as an expert in English law.
 He successfully prosecuted the FCA’s first insider dealing case and has prosecuted numerous insider-dealing cases subsequently.
 He is also instructed as an expert witness in FCA procedure.
-He is listed as a leading silk in the fields of Financial Services, Financial Crime (Corporates) and Financial Crime (London) in Chambers & Partners and in Banking & Finance, Business and Regulatory Crime and Fraud in the Legal 500.
-He is described as “… a model of clarity, who is efficient and knows how to cut to the heart of a matter.
-He is eminently practical and pragmatic, but at the same time his engaging manner puts both clients and juries at ease.”
-Financial Crime, Chambers & Partners 2018.
+He is listed as a leading silk in the fields of Financial Services, Financial Crime (Corporates) and Financial Crime (London) in Chambers & Partners and in Banking & Finance, Business and Regulatory Crime and Fraud in the Legal 500, which notes that he is “A top-drawer barrister; he combines an approachable demeanour with a strong intellect.”
+He is listed as an expert in Who’s Who Legal: Business Crime Defence 2019.

 He is registered in the Dubai International Finance Centre (DIFC) Courts.
 He is a trustee of Transparency International UK and a co-chair of the UK Chapter of the International Section of the New York State Bar Association.
 He is a co-author of the Practitioner’s Guide to Global Investigations (GIR, 3rd ed.2019).